rivt-info/rivtinfo.github.io/docs/_sources/index.rst.txt

    rivt-tools.md
    rivt-online.md

 -----------------------------------

+|

 **rivt** is a markdown language for writing, organizing and sharing engineering documents.
 It prioritizes clarity, efficiency and access. **rivtlib** is an open source Python library for processing **rivt**.
 The minimum software needed to write rivt documents is Python 3.8 and related Python libraries.
-`rivt-doc<"rivt-doc.html">` is an open source editing and publishing framework built around rivt that requires additional open source programs.
+**rivt-doc** is an open source editing and publishing framework for rivt that requires additional open source programs.

+|

 -------------------------------------